pldubouilh/live-torrent/README.md

 > I want to create a feed !

 No problem - the second example up here will generate a feed for the directory `feed`, how simple !
+New chunks added to the directory will be pushed to the manifest.

 Have a look in the [feed directory](https://github.com/pldubouilh/live-torrent/tree/master/feed) for instructions on how to generate a sample feed from a mp4 file.

 > How to implement on a website ?